Skip to main content

 How does Echols County compare to neighboring counties?

-Echols County's estimated bill of $1,719/year is $289 less than neighboring Lowndes County ($2,008).
+The median Echols County tax bill of $1,127/year (Census ACS 2024) is $623 less than neighboring Lowndes County ($1,750).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Echols County?

-File a PT-311A with the Echols County Board of Assessors at 110 Hwy 94 East, Statenville, GA 31648 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Echols County Board of Assessors at 110 Hwy 94 East, Statenville, GA 31648, within 45 days of your notice date.
+Miss that window by a day and Statenville-area owners forfeit the whole year.

 Echols County Assessor Contact